Douglas Fairbanks Jr.: Personal life

 His first notable relationship was with the actress Joan Crawford, whom he began to date seriously during the filming of Our Modern Maidens.
-Fairbanks and Crawford married on June 3, 1929, at St. Malachy in New York City.
-Fairbanks was only 19; Crawford was 4 years older.
-Their witnesses were his mother, Beth Sully, and actor Jack Whiting, who got married themselves a few weeks later.
+Fairbanks and Crawford married on June 3, 1929, at the "Actors Chapel", St. Malachy Roman Catholic Church in midtown Manhattan, although neither was Catholic.
+Fairbanks was only 19; Crawford was 3 or 4 years older.
+Their witnesses were his mother, Beth Sully, and actor Jack Whiting, who were married themselves a few weeks later.

 Fairbanks and Crawford travelled to Britain on a delayed honeymoon, where he was entertained by Noël Coward, Gertrude Lawrence, Beatrice Lillie, and Prince George, Duke of Kent.
 He became active in both society and politics, but Crawford was far more interested in her career and had an affair with Clark Gable.
 In his first autobiography, he later admitted that he was also unfaithful during that period and that he unsuccessfully pursued Katharine Hepburn during the filming of Morning Glory.
 The couple divorced in 1933, but the divorce did not become final for another year.

 Despite their divorce, Fairbanks was quick to defend Crawford when her adopted daughter Christina Crawford published Mommie Dearest, a scathing biography of Crawford's personal life.
 He firmly stated, "The Joan Crawford that I've heard about in Mommie Dearest is not the Joan Crawford I knew back then."
 In his autobiography, he stated that he never saw a hint of any significant anger outbursts from Crawford during their marriage, and that she was more likely to sulk or argue than become angry.